pcamus/software-snippets/OpenWeather/README.md

 # Retrieving data from a web page.

-In this example, I will test how to collect data from [openweathermap.org](https://openweathermap.org/current).
+In this example, I tested how to collect data from [openweathermap.org](https://openweathermap.org/current).

 The code is based on HTTP requests returning JSON formated data.